derollins/playNano/README.md

 </div>

-`playNano` is a lightweight Python library for reading and processing atomic force microscopy (AFM) as **video/image stacks**. `playNano` focuses on extracting and reshaping time-series AFM data, enabling dynamic visualisation, analysis, and export.
+**playNano** is a Python tool for loading, filtering, visualising, and exporting time-series AFM data, such as high-speed AFM (HS-AFM) videos.
+It supports interactive playback of AFM video data, application of processing filters, and export in multiple formats, including OME-TIFF, NPZ (NumPy zipped archive), HDF5 bundles, and animated GIFs.

-This project is in development and not fully stable.
-If you find any issues please open an issue at:
+This project requires Python 3.10 or newer and is in development.
+If you find any issues, please open an issue at:
 <https://github.com/derollins/playNano/issues>

-If you have any questions please get in touch: <d.e.rollins@leeds.ac.uk>
+Questions?
+Email: <d.e.rollins@leeds.ac.uk>

 ---

 ## ✨ Features

 - 📂 **Extracts AFM time-series (video) data** from `.h5-jpk` files and folders of `.jpk` files.
-- 🔍 **Auto-detects** likely image channels (e.g., `/Height`) if not specified.
+- ▶️ **Animated image viewer** for high-speed AFM playback.
-- ▶️ **Animated image viewer** to display high-speed AFM data.
+- 🪟 **Applies basic filters** and ordered filter chains to image data.
-- 🪟 **Applies basic filters** for levelling AFM images.
+- 📩 **Exports** to OME-TIFF stacks, NPZ bundles, and HDF5 bundles.
-- 🖼️ **Exports animated GIFs** of AFM image stacks for quick visualisation.
+- 🎞️ **Generates animated GIFs** of AFM stacks with annotations.
-- 🧠 Built for integration with analysis/visualisation pipelines and tools like `TopoStats`.
+- 🧠 Built for integration with analysis pipelines and tools like `TopoStats`.

 ---